ukparliament/Orchestration/LogicApps/readme.md

 * Names of the ListApps
 * Names of the Messags

-This can be overriden where the generic pattern is not suitable, as occurs with the processing of Countries.
-This uses `Orchestration\LogicApps\Country\GetList.json` to deploy the specific settings required to process Countries.
-This defines an ARM template which is deployed in the `Create workflow - Country list` task within the `Data Platform: Logic Apps code` task group.
-This concept applies to alarge number of the GetList-* LogicApps.
+This can be overriden where the generic pattern is not suitable, as occurs with the processing of Departments.
+This uses `Orchestration\LogicApps\DepartmentMnis\GetList.json` to deploy the specific settings required to process e-Petitions.
+This defines an ARM template which is deployed in the `Create workflow - DepartmentMnis list` task within the `Data Platform: Logic Apps code` task group.

 When *Settings.ps1* is compiled within its task group it writes a log detailing the compilation.
 These log files can be viewed in VSTS although doing so is beyond the scope of this description.
 Should this be considered